videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 The error shown mentions *canContinue*.
 This is a property of the Story object whose purpose is, like its name implies, to expose a value if there is more story to continue or not.

-Starting to write the function will prompt its name.
-Placing the cursor over the name or continuing to type it will show its name and usage.

-The canContinue property has a Boolean value if there is more story or not.
-This is needed before calling Continue() (as it mentions) to make sure the error does not happen again.
+The *canContinue* property has a Boolean value if there is more story or not.
+This is needed before calling *Continue()* (as it mentions) to make sure the error does not happen again.

-As this process of checking canContinue and then calling Continue() is a common action, it should also be made into its own function.
+As this process of checking canContinue and then calling *Continue()* is a common action, it should also be made into its own function.

 ```C#
  // Load and potentially return the next story block